JackieSinger/rces-final-project/README.md

 Jacqueline Singer, Fall 2022

 ### Research Question
-What is the profile of the siesmic swarm that occured August 2020-February 2021 in the Bransfield Strait, Anarctica?
+What is the profile of the seismic swarm that occurred August 2020-February 2021 in the Bransfield Strait, Antarctica?

 ### Hypothesis
 There will be a temporal pattern related to magnitude and focal mechanism.

 ### Analysis

 I will look at the distribution of the earthquakes and the locations of the events.
-I will also compared and anaylze the events by focal mechanisms.
+I will also compared and analyze the events by focal mechanisms.
 Next, I will analyze the magnitude of the earthquakes and their depths.
-Finally, I will conduct a temporal anaysis.
+Finally, I will conduct a temporal analysis.
 ### Dataset

 [Cesca et al., 2022 Dataset](https://static-content.springer.com/esm/art%3A10.1038%2Fs43247-022-00418-5/MediaObjects/43247_2022_418_MOESM5_ESM.txt)